-- The throes of puberty: This is the age when most boys and girls will really begin going through puberty.
+- The throes of puberty: This is the age when most boys and girls will really begin going through puberty (others may have already started).
 It’s important to talk to them about what to expect in their own bodies, and those of their opposite sex peers…even when we just watched videos in same-sex classrooms for sex ed, we still switched and had the girls watch the boys video and vice versa!
-Make sure you take them shopping for bras, deodorant, feminine hygiene, or shaving products as needed, and teach them how to use them!
+Take them shopping for bras, deodorant, feminine hygiene, or shaving products as needed to maintain healthy hygiene and self-image, and teach them how to use them properly!

 - Body image: This is a big age for bullying and self-esteem issues, so support your kids in building confidence and a healthy body image, and always encourage them to be kind to others.
 If your child expresses concerns about their weight or body, it might be a good time to start working out with them, demonstrating that you both want to be healthier!

-- Masturbation: If your kids have gone through puberty, they’re technically sexually mature.
-They will have the same urges and needs you do as an adult, and may take care of them through masturbation.
-They will probably not need reminders that this is private, and may even try to keep it super secretive.
-If you notice your son regularly throwing away socks, just have a talk with him about how to better handle this mess.
-If your daughter talks to you about it, and you think she’s mature enough, it may even be appropriate to buy her a simple, non-phallic vibrator.
-Self exploration & pleasure is normal at this age for boys and girls!
+- Masturbation: Sure, they are still kids, but if your kids have gone through puberty, they’re technically sexually mature.
+This means they will have the same urges and needs you do as an adult, and may often take care of those needs through masturbation.
+They will probably not need reminders that this is a private behavior, and they may even try to keep it super secretive.
+If you notice your son regularly throwing away socks, just have a casual talk with him about how you would prefer him to handle the mess.
+If your daughter talks to you about having feelings of sexual urges or needs, and you think she’s mature enough, it may even be appropriate to buy her a simple, non-phallic vibrator.
+Self-exploration & seeking pleasure through touching their own genitals is normal and common at this age for boys and girls!

 Ages 14 +

 Sexual health education at home will truly be organic and self-guided by your particular child and their needs and interests.
 The most important thing in this age range is to keep an open mind, be honest, and listen.
 If you don’t know how to answer your kid’s questions, look it up so you are giving them the most accurate and scientific answers possible.
-Healthline, The Mayo Clinic, and Scarleteen (which is where you’re directed if you go to SexDrive.com and tell the safety filter you are not 18 yet!) are all great sources.
+Healthline, The Mayo Clinic, and Scarleteen are all great sources.
 It’s time for you to give them the tools, then trust them to make the right decisions.